Orthosymplectic Chern-Simons Matter Theories: Global Forms, Dualities, and Vacua: Magnetic quivers for orthosymplectic CSM theories

-Analogous to the previous example, taking the mapping of the discrete symmetries across the orthosymplectic dualities (see Section~\ref{sec:CSM_dualities}) into account, the Hilbert series for $\BNS$ of the OSp $\text{CSM}_{2\kappa}$ theory and for the Coulomb branches of the two different magnetic quivers satisfies \eqref{eq:2nodes_SOeven_HS} and \eqref{eq:2nodes_SOeven_Global}.
-The goodness condition for both magnetic quivers reads $\abs{\kappa}\geq N+M$.
+The goodness condition for both magnetic quivers reads $\abs{\kappa}\geq 2r+\abs{N+M}$.
+Moreover, one finds that the Hilbert series for the $\text{CSM}_{2\kappa}$ theory and the Coulomb branch Hilbert series of the magnetic quivers match as follows:

+where the background fugacities $\widetilde{\chi}_F$ has been introduced for $\MQNSSp$, analogous to \eqref{eq:MQSp_add_chi} and \eqref{eq:MQSp_add_zeta}.
+The fugacity mapping \eqref{eq:2nodes_SOodd_HS_SO_fugmap1} is inherited from the duality \eqref{eq:SQCD_Duality_SO}, with an additional $\widetilde{\chi}$ gauging to ensure correct state counting.
+In contrast, no background topological fugacity $\widetilde{\zeta}_{F}$ is required, due to the different counting of contributing monopole operators for orthogonal and symplectic gauge nodes (see Appendix~\ref{app:monopoles_CSM}).

-As in the previous example, note that $\Bk{2}{}$ for $\text{CSM}_{\kappa}$ is trivial, as depicted on the right of Figure~\ref{fig:2nodes_MQ_MixedRank_OTilde}.
+As in the previous example, note that $\Bk{2}{}$ for $\text{CSM}_{\kappa}$ is trivial, as depicted on the right of Figure~\ref{fig:Example_2nodes_MQ_MixedRank_OTilde}.
 Therefore, the $\text{CSM}_{2\kappa}$ theory has the same goodness condition as the magnetic quivers $\MQNSSO$ and $\MQNSSp$.\\

-Again, the discussion here presented for generic ranks and CS-level is accompanied by calculations for explicit values of $N$, $M$ and $\kappa$, see Table~\ref{tab:2nodes_SOodd_Sp} in Appendix~\ref{app:indices_2nodes}.
-In that table is presented the index for the linear $\sorm(2N+1)_{+2\kappa}\times\sprm(N)_{-\kappa}$ CSM theory, together with the Hilbert series for the $\BNS$ and $\Bk{2}{}$ branches, which are obtained as a limit from the index as explained in \eqref{eq:indexHSLimit_redefFug} and \eqref{eq:indexHSLimit_limit}.
-The $\mathrm{HS}_{\BNS}$ for this example is trivial, therefore, one only has to compare the NS5 branch Hilbert series of the CSM theory with the Coulomb branch Hilbert series of the magnetic quivers $\MQNSSp$ and $\MQNSSO$, provided that the fugacity mapping \eqref{eq:2nodes_SOeven_HS} is implemented.
+The discussion for generic ranks and CS levels is supported by explicit computations for selected values of $N$, $M$, and $\kappa$, see Table~\ref{tab:2nodes_SOodd_Sp} in Appendix~\ref{app:indices_2nodes}.
+That table presents the index of the linear $\sorm(2N+1)_{+2\kappa}\times\sprm(N)_{-\kappa}$ CSM theory and the corresponding Hilbert series of the $\BNS$ and $\Bk{2}{}$ branches, obtained as limits of the index as described in \eqref{eq:indexHSLimit_redefFug} and \eqref{eq:indexHSLimit_limit}.
+Since $\mathrm{HS}_{\BNS}$ is trivial, the comparison reduces to matching the NS5 branch Hilbert series with the Coulomb branch Hilbert series of $\MQNSSp$ and $\MQNSSO$ under the fugacity mapping \eqref{eq:2nodes_SOodd_HS}.